-To the bowl add the ground beef, cooled rice, parsley, salt, pepper and paprika.
+To a large bowl add ground beef, cooled rice, parsley, salt, pepper, and paprika.
 Stir.

 Fill each pepper with the prepared filling by spooning it or by filling a ziplock bag, snipping the end and squeezing it into the mini peppers.
 Place the peppers into a 9in x12in baking dish.

 Combine the broth and salt until the salt dissolves.
 Pour the liquid around the peppers until it comes halfway to the peppers.
 Cover the baking dish with foil and bake at 350F° for about 45 minutes or until the rice and peppers are soft.

 Prepare the sauce while the peppers are baking.